saranya-s-narayanan/Duelyst2-card-game/README.md

 (ActorRef out)` was created which draws 3 cards from the deck in the player hand.

 The end turn class was modified to include `drawAnotherCard(out)` which is defined in the player class.

+# Player attack ability

+A 'PerformAction' class has been introduced to include the methods for the implementation of available actions (highlight/move/attack) and perfrom appropriate tasks in order